 To get the charges dropped, all a person needs to do is pass three drug tests in three months to prove they’re staying clean.
-It’s not a new policy, but in the year and a half it’s been policy in her office, Wilson said only a few dozen people have gotten their charges dropped.
+It’s not a new policy, but in the year and a half it’s been the policy in her office, Wilson said only a few dozen people have gotten their charges dropped.

 The program is called the Deferred Prosecution Initiative, and it is for people 25 years of age and older who have no criminal record.
-There are 15 drug crimes that qualify, from Class A marijuana possession (that’s 2 to 4 ounces of pot) to possession of up to 4 grams of ecstasy, LSD, amphetamines or THC in the form of edibles, vape pens, cigars, waxes or oils.
+There are 15 drug crimes that qualify, from Class A marijuana possession (that’s 2 to 4 ounces of the pot) to possession of up to 4 grams of ecstasy, LSD, amphetamines, or THC in the form of edibles, vape pens, cigars, waxes or oils.